edencaldas/deploy-conan-exiles-linux-wine/README.md

 ### Firewall settings

-The script will disable firewalld.
-Comment that line if that's undesirable.
+The script will disable firewalld/ufw.
+Comment those line if that's undesirable.

 If installed on host with firewall on.
 Open up ports:
 - 7777 UDP